adityaarakeri/Interview-solved/README.md

 ### Pull Requests
 - Only Pull Requests **joined with an Issue** and matching the **naming-conventions**
 - If there is no Issue joined in the PR your PR will be labeld as **spam** and closed.
-- If your code don't passes the Check on LeetCode.com your PR will be labeld as **"invalid"** and the Issue stays open for the next PR!
 - If your PR doesn' follow the Contributing Guidelines of this Repository it will be also marked as **spam** and closed!

 ### Spam Users